Snap-Struder (EXPERIMENTAL)

 thingiverse

 17/12/16 When Evantim asked about a Bowden option, it hit me!
-That's an unintended feature that is already built in.
-Simply mount the base unit and fan without the tube casings.
-This'll leave the top of the E3D open for a standard Bowden coupler.
-ORIGINAL WIP!!
+That's an unintended feature already built-in.
+Simply mount the base unit and fan without tube casings, leaving the top of the E3D open for a standard Bowden coupler.
+WIP!!
 EXPERIMENTAL Introducing the new Snap-Struder!
-Featuring integrated air cooling and a quick and easy swap-in system this new extruder design may be just what you're looking for!
-Still in the experimental phase, I'll be publishing the files on Thingiverse soon.
-Print Stuff: www.3dhubs.com/edinburgh/hubs/sam Thingiverse: www.thingiverse.com/AcrimoniousMirth/about Print Settings Printer Brand: RepRap Printer: Daedalus Rafts: Yes Supports: Yes Resolution: 0.2mm Infill: 40% Notes: As with all mechanical parts I printed these at 40% infill with 1.5mm walls, tops and bottoms.
-The tube casings are a bit of a hassle to print and you WILL need support (emotionally, perhaps).
-Post-Printing I spent a while sanding and scraping at parts to get a nice, tight fit.
-You'll want to make sure the PTFE slots in nicely and also that your screw holes for mounting the motor have clearance.
+Featuring integrated air cooling and a quick, easy swap-in system, this new extruder design may be just what you're looking for!
+Still in the experimental phase, I'll publish the files on Thingiverse soon.
+Print Stuff: www.3dhubs.com/edinburgh/hubs/sam Thingiverse: www.thingiverse.com/AcrimoniousMirth/about Print Settings: Printer Brand: RepRap Printer: Daedalus Rafts: Yes Supports: Yes Resolution: 0.2mm Infill: 40% Notes: As with all mechanical parts, I printed these at 40% infill with 1.5mm walls, tops, and bottoms.
+The tube casings are a bit of a hassle to print, and you WILL need support (emotionally, perhaps).
+Post-Printing I spent some time sanding and scraping parts to get a nice, tight fit.
+You'll want to ensure the PTFE slots in nicely and that your screw holes for mounting the motor have clearance.
 I left them tight but perhaps too tight.
 Assembly and Testing

 With this file you will be able to print Snap-Struder (EXPERIMENTAL) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Snap-Struder (EXPERIMENTAL).